ArduPilot/ardupilot_wiki/dev/source/docs/raspberry-pi-via-mavlink.rst

 Testing the connection
 ======================

-To test the RPi and Pixhawk are able to communicate with each other first ensure the RPi and Pixhawk are powered, then in a console on the RPi type:
+To test the RPi and flight controller are able to communicate with each other first ensure the RPi and flight controller are powered, then in a console on the RPi type:

 ::